-(2) Consists of fees billed for professional services for tax compliance, tax advice and tax planning.
+(3) Consists of fees billed for professional services for tax compliance, tax advice and tax planning.
 These services include assistance regarding federal, state and international tax compliance, as well as technical tax advice related to federal and state income tax matters.
+Consists of fees for all other services other than those reported above.
+No such fees were incurred in fiscal 2022 and fiscal 2021.